Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

     --yes
 ```

-### Create the client
+### Authenticate the client
-The Azure Text Analytics client library for Python allows you to engage with the Text Analytics service to
-analyze sentiment, recognize entities, detect language, and extract key phrases from text.
 Interaction with this service begins with an instance of a [client](#Client).
-To create a client object, you will need the cognitive services or text analytics endpoint to
+To create a client object, you will need the cognitive services or text analytics `endpoint` to
-your resource and a credential that allows you access:
+your resource and a `credential` that allows you access:

 ```python
 from azure.ai.textanalytics import TextAnalyticsClient